murray-cecile/chi-pollution/workplan.md

 - DONE noise_pollution: average decibels, complete
 - DONE complaints: key is node, holds counts of complaints by type
 - DONE nodes: just map the node_id to an address
-- air_pollution: ?
+    - TO DO: add the field with the node_vsn

 #### Speed layer
-- need to write Python script to query API and put results in Kafka
+- write Python script to query API and put results in Kafka
+    - how do I get it to run every X number of minutes?
 - need to write Scala scripts to listen to Kafka and put results in an HBase table
 - current status + aggregate of last 24 hours or something?